Kvevri

+History

 Archaeological excavations in the southern Georgian region of Kvemo Kartli (notably at Dangreuli Gora, Gadachrili Gora and in the village of Imiri) uncovered evidence of grape pips and kvevris dating back to the 6th millennium B.C.

 The villages of Atsana in Guria; Makatubani, Shrosha, Tq'emlovana and Chkhiroula in Imereti; and Vardisubani in Kakheti are traditional kvevri-making areas.
 Artisanal families have passed down the knowledge of this ancient handicraft through the generations.
-The clay used to manufacture a Kvevri must be carefully chosen, as its characteristics will influence the wine's mineral content.
+The clay used to manufacture a kvevri must be carefully chosen, as its characteristics will influence the wine's mineral content.

-The process of making wine in Kvevri involves pressing the grapes and then pouring the juice, grape skins, stalks and pips into the Kvevri, which is then sealed.
+The process of making wine in kvevri involves pressing the grapes and then pouring the juice, grape skins, stalks and pips into the kvevri, which is then sealed.
 The juice is then left to ferment into wine for at least five to six months before being decanted and bottled.
 The pomace (mash of pips, skins and stalks) which remains is called chacha in Georgian.
 It is distilled into brandy which is also called chacha.
-The empty Kvevri is then washed, sterilized with lime and re-coated with beeswax, ready to be filled again.
+The empty kvevri is then washed, sterilized with lime and re-coated with beeswax, ready to be filled again.

 Traditional Georgian wines do not represent a uniform style.
-A common feature is that their vinification is carried in Kvevri completely buried in the ground, so that even the outlet neck of it remains below ground level.
-The most unusual and archaic, out of the traditional Georgian wines are white Kakhetian wine (also known as orange or amber wine), macerated for several months with the skins, seeds and stems of grapes in buried Kvevri.
+A common feature is that their vinification is carried in kvevri completely buried in the ground, so that even the outlet neck of it remains below ground level.
+The most unusual and archaic, out of the traditional Georgian wines are white Kakhetian wine (also known as orange or amber wine), macerated for several months with the skins, seeds and stems of grapes in buried kvevri.
 “Kakhetian method" is an extreme current of Georgian wine making tradition, while the moderate faction represents the so-called "Imeretian method".
 From "Kakhetian method, it differs in amount and quality of the chacha (pomace) used.
 The Imeretian method uses only part of the chacha, roughly one-tenth, and stems are not used at all.
 The rest of the production process proceeds in basically the same way.
-The result is a wine much closer to European standards, not as tannic as the traditional Kakhetian wine, although in this case a long maturation in Kvevri gives them the undisputed Georgian stigma.
-Intermediate place between the Kakhetian style and Imeretian style represents the traditional white wine from province Kartli (Central Georgia), where the one third of chacha with stems is added to Kvevri.
+The result is a wine much closer to European standards, not as tannic as the traditional Kakhetian wine, although in this case a long maturation in kvevri gives them the undisputed Georgian stigma.
+Intermediate place between the Kakhetian style and Imeretian style represents the traditional white wine from province Kartli (Central Georgia), where the one third of chacha with stems is added to kvevri.